ryutakomori/nginx-http-php-mysql/README.md

-## EST docker Basic
+## nginx http php mysql

-This is sample for EST contents.
+This is sample for contents.

 * PHP:   php:7.2.2-fpm-alpine3.6
 * Nginx: nginx:1.13.9-alpine